-demonstrate the reliability of critical items, and
+demonstrate the reliability of critical items,

-validate or justify data bases used for theoretical demonstrations.
+validate or justify data bases used for theoretical demonstrations,

+verify that compensating provisions used to recover from the consequences of software errors are capable of detecting and recovering before time to effect.

+Compensating provisions can be implemented by software, hardware, operational means or a combination of these means.

 Availability testing and demonstration

 Availability testing and demonstration shall be performed according to the project requirements in order to validate or justify data bases used for theoretical demonstrations (duration of outages and probability of occurrence).